e271828e/Flight.jl/docs/notes/design/spec_rewrite_plan.md

   scope (a section, a chapter, or one mechanical transformation).
 - **Per-batch approval.** Claude proposes each batch as a diff; Miguel approves;
   then commit.
 One-sentence commit subjects, no attribution trailers.
+  *Amended for P3.2 (2026-08-13):* per-section approval is replaced by end-of-pass review — Miguel reads the finished spec side by side with the untracked pre-P3.2 baseline copy (`framework_spec_p32_baseline.md`, the spec at `007484ea`; deleted at Phase 3 close).
+In-flight content preservation moves to an independent verifier agent per section (P3.2 step 5); decisions that would have surfaced at approval time queue into chapter-end digests.
 - **Sequencing: mechanical → migration → style → structure.** The reorder comes
   last because it renumbers sections and touches every citing document; doing it over stable content makes it one mechanical move instead of a moving